2003–04 NFL playoffs: AFC: New England Patriots 17, Tennessee Titans 14

 In one of the coldest games in NFL history, with temperatures reaching 4 °F, the Patriots survived the cold and NFL co-MVP Steve McNair, relying on yet another game-winning field goal from kicker Adam Vinatieri late in the fourth quarter and a key defensive stand.

 Tom Brady stormed out the gates with a 19-yard completion to Kevin Faulk with his first pass attempt.
-A few plays later, the Titans defensive scheme confused him and caused him to burn a timeout, but it was well spent.
+A few plays later, the Titans' defensive scheme confused him and caused him to burn a timeout, but it was well spent.
 On the next play, he threw a 41-yard touchdown pass to Bethel Johnson.
-McNair struck back with a 15-yard completion to Derrick Mason and a 24-yard pass to running back Eddie George, moving the ball to the Patriots 22-yard line.
-Roman Phifer almost ended the drive by intercepting a pass from McNair, but defensive end Richard Seymour was penalized for roughing the passer and the Titans got the ball back with a first down on the New England 9-yard line.
+McNair struck back with a 15-yard completion to Derrick Mason and a 24-yard pass to running back Eddie George, moving the ball to the Patriots' 22-yard line.
+Roman Phifer almost ended the drive by intercepting a pass from McNair, but defensive end Richard Seymour was penalized for roughing the passer and the Titans got the ball back with a first down on the Patriots' 9-yard line.
 Two plays later, Chris Brown scored a 5-yard touchdown run to tie the game.

-After the ensuing kickoff, Brady completed a pass to Dedric Ward for 22 yards on a 38-yard drive to the Titans 26-yard line.
-The drive ended with no points when Vinatieri missed a 44-yard field goal attempt, but on the next play, safety Rodney Harrison intercepted a pass from McNair and returned it seven yards to the Patriots 43-yard line.
+After the ensuing kickoff, Brady completed a pass to Dedric Ward for 22 yards on a 38-yard drive to the Titans' 26-yard line.
+The drive ended with no points when Vinatieri missed a 44-yard field goal attempt, but on the next play, safety Rodney Harrison intercepted a pass from McNair and returned it seven yards to the Patriots' 43-yard line.
 Brady subsequently completed four of six passes for 49 yards and rushed for three on the way to a 1-yard touchdown run by Antowain Smith to retake the lead less than two minutes into the second quarter.
-Later in the quarter, the Titans drove 51 yards in nine plays to the Patriots 13-yard line, featuring a 29-yard completion from McNair to Mason.
-But New England's defense kept them out the end zone and blocked Gary Anderson's 31-yard field goal attempt.
+Later in the quarter, the Titans drove 51 yards in nine plays to the Patriots' 13-yard line, featuring a 29-yard completion from McNair to Mason.
+But the Patriots' defense kept them out the end zone and blocked Gary Anderson's 31-yard field goal attempt.